Follow us on Social Media:

 Since the Democrats are obviously Satan’s favorite political party in America — which they’ve repeatedly proven through their consistent bad “fruit” — and thus voting for a Democrat is the worst possible thing a wise person can do in the USA, there’s only one practical choice.
 That’s why my wife & I voted for Trump and supported his presidency, as well as most seasoned believers, not because he’s the most eminent example of Judeo-Christian morality.
 He’s a shrewd businessman turned politician at the age of 70 because he loves America, not a fivefold minister, like a pastor (Ephesians 4:11-13).
 He was elected to be the Commander-in-Chief of the USA, not the Pastor-in-Chief.

-As far as morality goes, what’s the beef that Dems/Libs & their lamestream media have with him?
+As far as morality goes, what’s the beef that Dems/Libs & their auxiliary media have with him?
 He’s been a happily married man to a beautiful, intelligent woman for many years and has an impressive family.
-I admit that I don’t like it when he boasts, which is juvenile, but he’s fittingly gruff because we finally have someone with the spine to stand up to the LIEberal fascism that has been taking America over the cliff of gross folly & immorality, unlike pathetic RINOs, e.g. Mitt Romney.
+I admit that I didn’t like it when he boasted during his first term, which was juvenile, but he’s learned his lesson since then.
+As for being gruff, this is fitting since America desperately needs someone with the spine to stand up to the LIEberal fascism that has been taking the nation over the cliff of gross folly & immorality, unlike pathetic RINOs, e.g. Mitt Romney.
 Boldness is a virtue and standing up to the grossly corrupt Leftwing mob is something to be commended, not condemned.

 Jesus Christ, by the way, is the Mighty LORD, not a weak milksop; see for yourself here.